Orlando Arcia Player Props: Braves vs. Mets

-Orlando Arcia -- with a slugging percentage of .278 in his past 10 games, including zero homers) -- will be in action for the Atlanta Braves against the New York Mets, with Carlos Carrasco on the hill, on June 6 at 7:20 PM ET.
+The Atlanta Braves, including Orlando Arcia (.306 slugging percentage in past 10 games, including no home run), take on starter Max Scherzer and the New York Mets at Truist Park, Wednesday at 7:20 PM ET.

-In his most recent game he had a hitless performance (0-for-4) against the Diamondbacks.
+In his last game, he strung together two hits (going 2-for-3 with an RBI) against the Mets.

 Orlando Arcia Game Info & Props vs. the Mets